Me And Lake Maggiore

 It started years ago, more than twenty for sure, my obsession with the idea of spending quality time alone on Lake Maggiore.
 It was the first place I set foot on Italian soil and it was love at first sight.
 Cliché?
 Maybe, so?

-So, off we drove, to Lago Maggiore, two hours away and a different world.
-The open water, the smiling people, warm sun – I could have cried.
+I wolfed my bircher muesli, put on normal clothes and we set off for Lago Maggiore, two hours away and a different world.
+The open water, the smiling people, warm sun, gelato- I could have cried.

 When he got into office, I thought ‘That’s it, end of the world, it’s official.
 He’s going to get us all blown up.’
-I don’t consider myself dramatic of nature, but, that man brought it out in me.
-It also made me realise that one day, yes, it will all be over and publishing deal or not, I still wanted to swan about on Lago Maggiore, so if I was going to do it, what was stopping me?
-Yeah, you guessed it, me.
+I don’t consider myself dramatic of nature, but that man brought it out in me.
+It also made me realize that one day, yes, it will all be over, and if I wanted to spend time at the lake I better get on and do it, and what better place to give myself time and space to write my novel.

 When I went I had lots of plans to work on recipes too, learn lots of Peimonte classics, but I didn’t.
 You see, the ingredients are just so good, you don’t need to do anything other than go to the market, buy vegetables, salads, fruit, cheese, meat and bread and you are set – oh, and I can’t do without my white anchovies